manuelbcr/parallel_systems/assignment_02/assignment_2.md

 #### 2) Consider a parallelization strategy using MPI.
 Which communication pattern(s) would you choose and why?
 Are there additional changes required in the code beyond calling MPI functions?
 If so, elaborate!

+In comparison to the previous exercise we have dependent data here.
+So the only thing we found that is parallelizable is the computation of the new vector B.

+At the beginning of each timestep iteration computation the current A vector, containing the latest states of the cells, is "broadcasted" to all nodes.
+Each node is then responsible for computing the heat stencil for the i-th subpart of A of size number_of_cells/number_of_ranks.

+After computing the subresults the root node is "gathering" all subresults and updates its A vector for the next iteration.

+In the code several changes were required.
+[TODO: list changes]

 #### 3) Implement your chosen parallelization strategy as a second application `heat_stencil_1D_mpi`.
 Run it with varying numbers of ranks and problem sizes and verify its correctness by comparing the output to `heat_stencil_1D_seq`.

 #### 4) Discuss the effects and implications of your parallelization.